top of page

 NW corner of 145th Ave & 61st St

 Allegan book p.
 70. Photo captioned Pioneer School West of Graafschap.
-In 1945 there were 62 students enrolled.
+In 1945, 62 students were enrolled.
 Schoolhouse now owned by David Bolles.
-History of Allegan County
+History of Allegan County.
+One-room schools of Allegan County.
+Photo p.
+73

 Allegan